PaoloMazzon/JamEngine/docs/AssetHandler.md

-Asset Handler & Asset Loading
+JamAsset Handler & JamAsset Loading
 =============================
-To make loading many assets at once easier and more flexible, JamEngine provides the `AssetHandler`.
+To make loading many assets at once easier and more flexible, JamEngine provides the `JamAssetHandler`.
 Each (individual) handler can load a single .ini file containing all the data that handler needs to load for whatever scene you're on.
 As of right now, handlers can load entities, textures, sprites, tilemaps, and